-- 1. From the AM, FM, or SiriusXM main page, press and hold any 1 -5 buttons or one of the preset screen buttons at the bottom of the screen.
-After a few seconds, a beep is heard and the new preset information displays on that screen button. - 2.
+- From the AM, FM, or SiriusXM main page, press and hold any 1-5 buttons or one of the preset screen buttons on the banner until a beep is heard.
+The new preset information displays on that screen button. - 2.
 Repeat for each preset.